bigcommerce/dev-docs/docs/api-docs/getting-started/about-our-api.md

 # About Our APIs

-The BigCommerce suite of APIs allows you to create apps, automate store processes, and build headless ecommerce solutions.
-You can download or purchase third-party apps at our [App Marketplace](https://www.bigcommerce.com/apps/).
-We recommend that you explore the marketplace before you start building to get a feel for what's possible.
+The BigCommerce suite of APIs empowers you to create apps, automate store processes, and build headless ecommerce solutions.

-If you want to get started making API requests right away, check out the [Quick Start](/api-docs/getting-started/basics/making-requests) on making requests.
+If you're new to building BigCommerce apps, we recommend that you start by exploring the [App Marketplace](https://www.bigcommerce.com/apps/) to get a feel for what's possible.
+When you want to get started experimenting with our APIs, check out the [API Request Quick Start](/api-docs/getting-started/basics/making-requests).

 ## Available APIs
 BigCommerce has several APIs that let you manage store data, authenticate customers, make client-side queries for product information, and more.